shinkungoo/inteledu/README.md

-# Instant Cognitive Diagnosis Python Package for Intelligent Education Systems
+# InsCD: A Modularized, Comprehensive and User-Friendly Toolkit for Machine Learning Empowered Cognitive Diagnosis